I started thinking seriously about this subject a few days ago.

 I’m all for waxing for men.
 I certainly appreciate men that take good care of themselves and their bodies.
 However, I don’t agree with waxing your face.
 That’s where I draw a big bold line.

 Are you looking for an alternative to waxing?
 Something easier to pull off at home but still with the same results?
-Check out my post on the best epilator for men.
+Try and epilator for men.